TheLostHomeyAppRepositories/se.trafikverket.vader/README.txt

-Get accurate weather information from any of Swedish Trafikverkets 775 road stations around Sweden.
+Get accurate weather information from any of Swedish Trafikverkets 775 road weather stations around Sweden.

-Find your nearest weather station by visiting this url, https://www.trafikverket.se/trafikinformation/vag/?Layers=RoadWeather.
+Find your weather station by visiting this url, https://www.trafikverket.se/trafikinformation/vag/?Layers=RoadWeather.